WinWarbler Logging

 The choice between these two configurations is governed by the RTTY Transmit panel's QSO Selector, which only appears when operating RTTY with both soundcard RTTY and an external modem both enabled.
 When the QSO Selector is set to S or X, QSO information captured from the two receive panes is merged; otherwise, QSO information is maintained independently for each receive pane.

-To allow operation without removing one's hands from the keyboard, WinWarbler provides keyboard shortcuts for navigating among QSL info items and the Transmit Pane, and for invoking functions like starting or logging a QSO.
+To allow operation without removing one's hands from the keyboard, WinWarbler provides keyboard shortcuts for navigating among QSO info items and the Transmit Pane, and for invoking functions like starting or logging a QSO.

 Macros can be invoked from QSO info text boxes and selectors by striking the appropriate Function key.
 Macro substitution commands are available for many QSO info items.